espocrm/documentation/docs/development/orm.md

 );
 ```

-As of v7.0.8 it's possible to add custom functions.
+It's possible to add custom functions (as of v7.0.8).
 An implementation class name for a custom function should be defined in metadata by the path app > orm > functionConverterClassNameMap_Mysql.
 The class should implement `Espo\ORM\QueryComposer\Part\FunctionConverter` interface.

 ## Query builder